 Further Information and FAQs

 There is no walk-in service for repairs and hearing aid battery collection at either site due to the current restrictions.
 Please contact our reception on 01708 503 579 or firstname.lastname@example.org who will be happy to help.

 Can I have a smaller hearing aid?

-Can I have a wire instead of an ear mould?
+Can I have a thin tube instead of an ear mould?

-How long do I have to wait for an appointment to have my hearing aid repaired?
+How long do I have to wait for an appointment to look at my hearing aid?